Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 -----

 The package essentially provides one function: :py:func:`gurobi_ml.add_predictor_constr`.
-The function takes as arguments: a gurobipy model, a supported regression model, input (Gurobi) variables for the regression model and output (Gurobi) variables for the regression models.
+The function takes as arguments: a `gurobipy model <https://www.gurobi.com/documentation/current/refman/py_model.html>`, a supported regression model, input (Gurobi) variables for the regression model and output (Gurobi) variables for the regression models.